akasarto/d-term/README.md

   - Hit F5 to start.

 - From Installer
-  - Make sure your system have .Net Framework 4.7 or higher installed.
+  - Make sure your system has .Net Framework 4.7 or higher installed.
   - Go to the [releases](https://github.com/akasarto/d-term/releases/latest) page and download the corresponding portable _.zip_ file.
   - Extract the files to a location of your choosing and execute _dTerm.exe_.